 Co-founder of The James Preservation Trust. * Underwriter of the James family's DNA study * First career was a musician in the rock group The Cretones * A second cousin to William Napoleon Hudspeth, Robert Nicholas Hudspeth, and to Joel Rufus Hudspeth, and also to the brothers Benjamin J. and George S. Morrow, all of Quantrill's Guerillas.
 Also a cousin of Playboy publisher, Hugh Heffner.

 While much of what we do gets done behind the scenes, our goal is to bring you what we find comprehensively in depth and with insight.
 We are dedicated to documenting the James family and to reporting on its revelations, in ways that are both entertaining and enlightening.

-Over 150 researchers have contributed to our success.
+Family history continues as the backbone of our efforts.
+Over 150 genealogy researchers have contributed to our success.
 You can view an early partial list on our Contributors page.
 Their contribution has made it easier for the James family itself to break 130 years of self- imposed silence to make contributions of their own.
 Everyone benefits.
 If you have genealogy, stories, video or photos you think are relevant to the Jesse James family, contact us.
-We know there are many more cousins and much more family history yet to be discovered.
+We know there are many more cousins.
+There is much more family to discover.
 No one person will do it alone.
 Join us.

 For the James family, high school photos become really interesting when they are newly discovered photos of the great-grandchildren of Jesse James.
 Interest of the class photos increase when they photos are discovered to be provided by a previously unrecognized cousin.